pgriffel/pacioli/index.md

 Working with the web and javascript is explained in the [tutorial on 3D][space] and the [tutorial on charts][charts]

+The output example in the section on runtime support below is from the [numpy_test][numpy_test] sample.
+This is a small machine learning example using nearest neighbors.

 [shells]: shells
 [three]: http://threejs.org/
 [prog]: https://raw.githubusercontent.com/pgriffel/pacioli/master/samples/shells/shells.pacioli